cosmosgame/save-the-world/content/_index.md

 No longer.

-My daughter, Jaiya, is learning about how bad the situation is at school.
+My daughter is learning about how bad the situation is at school.
 Our children understand the reality of our situation better than we do.
 She asked me if it is OK to have children.
 And I had to really think about it.
 I found myself bargaining with God.
 Maybe her children will be OK?
 But then she asks me what about her children's children?
 And what about all future children?
 And the answer is I do not know.

 What I do know is that I will not do nothing for another thirty years.
 The world needs even someone as ordinary as me.
 No matter how hard it gets I can not imagine anything more painful than to have a conversation with my grandchildren thirty years from now and have to confess to them that yet again for another thirty years I did nothing.